Mohammad Salman Hamdani: September 11 and aftermath

 Hamdani was reported as missing; his family feared he had gone to the World Trade Center in an attempt to help as an EMT, but held out hope he was being secretly held by the government because of his religion.
-His mother wrote President George W. Bush to plead for his help.
+His mother wrote to President George W. Bush to plead for his help.
 In the weeks following the attack, investigators from the FBI and NYPD began questioning the family about Hamdani.
 His mother said US Representative Gary Ackerman, whose congressional district included Queens, was among the officials who came to the family's Bayside home to ask questions about her son, including what his motives were for becoming a police cadet, which Internet chat rooms he visited and why he had been in London.
 According to the family, CIA officials came to help find their missing son.
 They confiscated a college graduation photo of Hamdani posing with a student from Afghanistan.

 Media began to report that Hamdani's disappearance was under investigation.
 Reporters appeared at the family's home, and the New York Post published a story about him entitled, "Missing or Hiding? — Mystery of NYPD Cadet from Pakistan."
 Anonymous "Wanted" posters were distributed featuring Hamdani's NYPD cadet photo and the phrase "Hold and detain.
 Notify: major case squad," while some of the family's own missing posters were torn down.